 No. WSMA will automatically award accreditation to schools that meet the necessary criteria.
 All Concert Group Festival or Concert Group Clinic Experience registrations must be completed by June 1, 2018 to be eligible for accreditation in the 2017-2018 school year.

 - School Solo & Ensemble eligibility is no longer connected with Concert Group participation.

-- In order to be accredited, one of each type of ensemble in the school must participate in a Concert Group Festival or Concert Group Clinic Experience every year.
-(Example: If a school has both a band and a choir, both the band and choir must participate every year to earn accreditation.
-If a school has a band, choir and an orchestra, all three groups must participate every year to earn accreditation.
-If a school has multiple bands, choirs and orchestras, at least one band, one choir and one orchestra must participate every year to earn accreditation.)
+- In order to be accredited, one of each type of ensemble in the member school must participate in a Concert Group Festival or Concert Group Clinic Experience every year.
+(Example: If a member school has both a band and a choir, both the band and choir must participate every year to earn accreditation.
+If a member school has a band, choir and an orchestra, all three groups must participate every year to earn accreditation.
+If a member school has multiple bands, choirs and orchestras, at least one band, one choir and one orchestra must participate every year to earn accreditation.)

 What are the next steps?